django-ftl/fluent-compiler/README.rst

 ------

 The package should be considered a 'beta'/'release candidate'.
-It has a very thorough test suite and good docs, and has seen usage in production a dependency of ``django-ftl`` for a long time, but without many users.
+It has a very thorough test suite and good docs, and has seen usage in production as a dependency of ``django-ftl`` for a long time, but without many users.

 We are not planning major backwards incompatible changes to the interface, but